Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Graphs

 \end{proof}

-In the above key lemma we have established the equivalence of the decision problems for WPSs with mean-payoff objectives with strict inequality and the problem of determining good cycles.
-We will now present a polynomial time algorithm for detecting good cycles.
-To this end we introduce the notion of non-decreasing paths and summary functions.
+In the above key lemma we have established the equivalence of the decision problems for WPSs with mean-payoff objectives with strict inequality and the problem of determining the existence of good cycles.
+We will now present a polynomial-time algorithm for detecting good cycles.
+To this end we introduce the notion of non-decreasing $\alpha$-paths and summary functions.